 It's important to know that Vevo now is restricting the length of time a brand's logo (not the brand itself) is shown in a music video—typically around 6 seconds or less.
 However, the most important aspect for this brand is demonstrating the usage of the product because it’s a new concept, and its purpose is not necessarily clear by just seeing it on a table.
 And when we say negotiate, we mean negotiate.
 What is offered at first is not necessarily what the end result will be.
 That's why working with a team who has experience in the music video space is important.

 The end result for Vaportini was 13 seconds of guaranteed exposure, including 4 seconds of clear logo exposure.
 And because of our experience and relationship with the production team, we were able to strongly negotiate the fee as well.

 Here’s the video… You’ll spot Vaportini starting around 2:35.

 And here’s a screen grab of Mario’s social post we contracted:

 The icing on the cake was the Behind the Scenes video we worked with the production team to let us shoot.
 This granted us permission to be on set during the taping of the Vaportini scenes and get cool content that Vaportini was able to repurpose not only on their social accounts but on their landing page so that the minute people visited their website, they knew that this was the product used in Mario’s latest music video.
 We were able to chat with Mario and the rest of the cast about the product in use as well.
 It truly allowed the process to come full circle.

 Here’s a screen grab of Vaportini’s social push of the partnership with Mario:

-Music videos have a lot of benefits - they are affordable, they are lightening fast, and they are incredibly engaging.
-Their are countless case studies of brand sales being triggered by music videos.
+Music videos have a lot of benefits - they are affordable, they are lightning fast, and they are incredibly engaging.
+There are countless case studies of brand sales being triggered by music videos.